Ankita-Belkhede/Ankita-Belkhede/README.md

 ## About Me

 * 📚 I'm currently learning Data Science and exploring the fascinating world of data analysis, data visualization, and technology.
-💼 I'm passionate about becoming a Data Scientist and Data Analyst.
+* 💼 I'm passionate about becoming a Data Scientist and Data Analyst.
-🌐 I'm always eager to collaborate on exciting data-related projects or discuss technology and data science topics.
+* 🌐 I'm always eager to collaborate on exciting data-related projects or discuss technology and data science topics.

 ## Skills

-📊 Data Analysis
+* 📊 Data Analysis
-📈 Data Visualization
+* 📈 Data Visualization
-💻 Python
+* 💻 Python
-📉 Power bi
+* 📉 Power BI
-🎨 Tableau
+* 📚 SQL